How Long Does Therapy Take? What to Expect from Trauma Therapy

 How CBT Addresses Trauma

 CBT helps you identify and change negative thought patterns that developed as a result of trauma.
-For example, if childhood abuse led you to believe ‘I’m worthless’ or ‘I can’t trust anyone,’ CBT helps you challenge and replace these beliefs with more balanced, realistic thoughts.
+For example, if childhood abuse led you to believe ‘I’m worthless’ or ‘I can’t trust anyone,’ CBT helps you investigate and replace these beliefs with more balanced, realistic thoughts.

 Through CBT, you’ll learn: